 The third argument against tongues is that speaking in tongues is also practiced by non-Christian groups.
 I was exposed to a cult during my Navy days that taught people to speak in tongues; it was learned, not a gift.
 But just because others do it doesn’t make it wrong for us.
 Non-Christians also sing, teach, proclaim, etc.

-1 Corinthians chapters 12 & 14 are the primary passages used to support tongues.
+1 Corinthians 12 & 1 Corinthians 14 are the primary passages used to support tongues.
 Tongues are identified as a gift from God (1 Cor.
 12:28), Paul expresses his desire that they all spoke in tongues (1 Cor.
 14:5) and was thankful that he spoke in tongues more than all the rest of them (1 Cor.
 14:18).
 There is nothing in the Scripture that explicitly teaches that the gift of tongues was only for a limited duration.
 And they do seem to have been very much a part of the life of the early church.
 At least in Corinth.

 I see no reason not to accept tongues as a viable gift today.
-So long as the directions Paul gives in the fourteenth chapter of 1 Corinthians are followed.
+So long as the directions Paul gives in the fourteenth 1 Corinthians 14 are followed.
 Tongues should not be practiced publicly without an interpreter.
 Only a limited number should speak publicly.
 And tongues should not be used as a sign of advancement in the faith, a so-called second blessing.